denven/Smart-Retailer/README.md

 ## How to use this APP?

-1. Just hit that Upload button
+1. Just hit Upload Tab at the SiderBar
-2. Drag and drop mp4 files
+2. Drag and drop mp4 files (files named as format: VID_YYYYMMDD_HHMMSS.mp4 will be accepted)
 3. Upload and drink a cup of coffee to wait the analysis is done!

 ### Note: